GU-CLASP/GU-CLASP.github.io/content/pages/research/dialogue-group/meetings.md

 ### Previous sessions:

+#### 9 December 2022 \-- [10h-12h]
+Sinclair, A. J., & Fernández, R. (2022).
+Alignment of code switching varies with proficiency in second language learning dialogue.
+System, 102952.
+(Led by Fahima)

 #### 13 May 2022 \-- [10h-12h]
 Dingemanse, Mark, and Andreas Liesenfeld.
 [From Text to Talk: Harnessing Conversational Corpora for Humane and Diversity-aware Language Technology.](https://osf.io/m43zh/) (updated version may exist on ACL) (Led by Bill and Fahima)